syncfusion-content/wpf-docs/wpf/Ribbon/RibbonSplitButton.md

 ![](SplitButton_images/SplitButton_img1.jpeg)

-## Three types of SizeForm
+## Set various sizes for DropDownButton

 SplitButton have three types of size forms.
-You can set size forms using `SizeForm` Property.
+You can set size forms using its `SizeForm` Property.

-The following code example illustrates different size forms of SplitButton in Ribbon instance.

 {% tabs %}